Certainty Blog

 Construction Safety & the Foundations for Safety Leadership

-What specific behaviors define effective safety leadership in construction?
-The CPWR — Center for Construction Research & Training — has identified 5 core Skills and Actions for an Effective Safety Leader, each of which is directly observable and trainable:
+What specific behaviors define effective Construction Safety Leadership Style?
+The CPWR — Center for Construction Research & Training — has identified 5 core Skills and Actions for an Effective Safety Leader.
+Notably, each of these is directly observable and trainable:

 1. Leads by Example: An effective safety leader “walks the talk” — consistently following every safety procedure, wearing required PPE, and stopping work when safety standards are not met.
 They establish safety expectations as a core organizational value through their own daily behavior, not just through policy statements.
 Workers notice what leaders do, not just what they say.